Ahmad-Mtr/Linux-CheatSheet/README.md

   echo "$greeting" # Hello, $name!
   ```

+### Redirect & Pipelines
-4. **Redirect & Pipelines** - Redirect input and output, and use pipelines to connect commands.
+Redirect input and output, and use pipelines to connect commands.
     ```sh
     ls > files.txt  # redirect output of 'ls' to 'files.txt'
     ```